priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ```

-You can build your contact service using applozic contact apis.
+You can build your contact service using applozic contact APIs.
 Below is the sample ContactService given: